 If this is allowed to happen, damage can result to components in the circuit, and possibly to the whole assembly because of excessive current flow and the resulting generation of heat.

 Limiting Current Flow

-So, we need to connect the GPIO pin to 3.3 volts via a resistor so
+So, we need to connect the GPIO pin to 3.3 volts via a resistor so that current is limited.

 The whole circuit